stoeckley/Eat-Static/README.md

  {:color :white, :age 0, :likes-milk true}
  {:color :white, :age 0, :likes-milk true}]
  ```
-This is particularly useful if your type descriptions contain only default values for all parameters; then you can quickly generate baseline objects that will pass all predicates, if that is appropriate.
+This is particularly useful if your type descriptions contain only default values for all parameters (whether defined in default vectors or in final field maps); then you can quickly generate baseline objects that will pass all predicates, if that is appropriate.

 If you want to store "objects" as map parameters, this is also useful:
 ```clojure